-Associate of Arts in Liberal Arts About the Program The Associate of Arts in Liberal Arts is a degree program for students who desire a broad background and comprehensive grounding in the Arts and Humanities.
+The Associate of Arts in Liberal Arts is a degree program for students who desire a broad background and comprehensive grounding in the Arts and Humanities.
 As a terminal degree, it will provide students with a basic educational framework of value in a variety of fields including the arts, education, research, and business.
 As a transfer degree, its earned credits are the equivalent of the first two years of course work in the College of Arts and Sciences, preparing students to choose a major field Specific Requirements 1.
 A minimum of 66 credit hours with a minimum grade point average of 2.0.
-At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence 2.
-Writing and Speaking (9 credit hours) including: ENGL 101: Composition I: Exposition (3) ENGL102: Composition II: Analysis & Argument (3) Select from the following:
+At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence.
+2. Writing and Speaking (9 credit hours) including: ENGL 101: Composition I: Exposition (3) ENGL102: Composition II: Analysis & Argument (3) Select from the following:

-ENGL 219: Technical Writing (3)

-ENGL 220: Expository Writing (3)

-CJ 130: Public Speaking (3)

-PHIL 156: Reasoning and Critical Thinking (3)

-3. Fine Arts (6 credit hours)

-Select from the following:

-ARTH 101: Introduction to Art (3)

-ARTH 201: History of Art I (3)

-ARTH 202: History of Art II (3)

-MA 210: Introduction to Film (3)

-MUS 139: Music Appreciation (3)

-MUS 140: Music Appreciation (3)

-THEA 122: Theatre Appreciation (3)

-or

-an approved studio course

-4. Mathematics (4 credit hours)

-MATH 107: Problems in College Algebra (1)

-and

-MATH 121: College Algebra (3)

-or higher

-5. Physical and Natural Sciences (7-8 credit hours)

-Select courses, one of which must include a lab, from the UNM Core Curriculum in physical and natural sciences.

-6. Social and Behavioral Sciences (6-9 credit hours)

-Select courses from UNM Core Curriculum in social and behavioral sciences.

-7. Humanities (6-9 credit hours)

-American Studies 186;

-Classics 107, 204, 205;

-Comparative Literature and Cultural Studies 223, 224;

-English 150, 292, 293;

-Foreign Languages (M Lang) 101;

-History 101L, 102L, 161, 162;

-Honors Legacy Seminars at the 100- and 200-level;

-Philosophy 101, 201, 202;

-Religious Studies 107, 263, 264.
+ENGL 219: Technical Writing (3) ENGL 220: Expository Writing (3) CJ 130: Public Speaking (3) PHIL 156: Reasoning and Critical Thinking (3) 3.
+Fine Arts (6 credit hours) Select from the following: ARTH 101: Introduction to Art (3) ARTH 201: History of Art I (3) ARTH 202: History of Art II (3) MA 210: Introduction to Film (3) MUS 139: Music Appreciation (3) THEA 122: Theatre Appreciation (3) or an approved studio course 4.
+Mathematics (3 credit hours) MATH 107: Problems in College Algebra (1) and MATH 121: College Algebra (3) or STAT 145: Introduction to Statistics (3) or higher 5.
+Physical and Natural Sciences (7 credit hours) Select courses, one of which must include a lab, from the UNM Core Curriculum in physical and natural sciences.
+6. Social and Behavioral Sciences (6 credit hours) Select courses from UNM Core Curriculum in social and behavioral sciences.
+7. Humanities (6 credit hours) American Studies 186; Classics 107, 204, 205; Comparative Literature and Cultural Studies 224; English 150, 292, 293; Foreign Languages (M Lang) 101; History 101L, 102L, 161L, 162L; Honors Legacy Seminars at the 100- and 200-level; Philosophy 101, 201, 202; Religious Studies 107, 263, 264.
 8. Foreign Language (3 credit hours) Select one course from any of the 100- or 200-level non-English language offerings as specified in the UNM Core Curriculum Foreign Language.
-9. General Electives (22-23 credit hours) Must complete 22-23 credit hours of academic electives number 101 or higher.
+9. Liberal Arts Electives (3 credit hours) Select one additional course from the UNM Core Curriculum in Social and Behavioral Sciences or Humanities.
+10. General Electives (23 Credit Hours) Must complete 23 credit hours of academic electives number 101 or higher.
 Students are encouraged to consult with an academic advisor regarding selections.
-A minimum of 20 credit hours must be completed at the 200-level or above.
+A minimum of 20 credit hours must be